Paleo-European languages

-The Paleo-European languages (sometimes also called Old European languages) are the mostly unknown languages that were spoken in Neolithic (c.
+The Paleo-European languages (or Old European languages) are the mostly unknown languages that were spoken in Neolithic (c.
 7000) and Bronze Age Europe (c.
 3200) prior to the spread of the Indo-European and Uralic families of languages.
 The vast majority of modern European populations speak Indo-European languages.
 However, until the Bronze Age, non-Indo-European languages were predominant across the continent.
 The speakers of Paleo-European languages gradually assimilated into speech communities dominated by Indo-European speakers, leading to their eventual extinction, except for Basque, which remains the only surviving descendant of a Paleo-European language.

 A related term, "Pre-Indo-European", refers more generally to the diverse languages that were spoken in Eurasia before the Indo-European migrations.
 This category thus includes certain Paleo-European languages (apart from those that were replaced by Uralic languages), along with many others from West, Central, and South Asia.

 History

 Linguistic situation in the Neolithic

+Until the Bronze Age, the balance between non-Indo-European and Indo-European languages in Europe was the reverse of what it is today, with Paleo-European languages of non-Indo-European affiliation dominating the linguistic landscape.

 Linguist Donald Ringe, using general principles of language geography for tribal, pre-state societies and the limited data on known non-Indo-European languages, suggests that Neolithic Europe had a highly diverse linguistic landscape, with many language families having no recoverable linguistic links to one another, much like western North America before European colonisation.
 He believes the Mediterranean coastal region was home to numerous languages and language families, while the Atlantic coast (including the British Isles) had somewhat less but still significant diversity.
 The interior of the continent probably showed moderate linguistic diversity, except likely in the Alps and the mountainous areas of the Balkan Peninsula.
 In contrast, Scandinavia probably had relatively little linguistic variety.
 Ringe estimates that there may have been around 60 languages in Europe at that time, belonging to approximately 40 language families and 30 stocks.
 Archeologist David W. Anthony postulates that there could have been between 20 and 40 "language communities" in Europe during the late Neolithic period.